Plant Spacing Calculator – Find How Many Plants You Need

 To plant using the triangle pattern, divide the landscape bed into a series of equilateral triangles with the edges of the triangle the desired spacing.
 The rows will be offset or shifted by about half of the spacing length and will be closer together since the spacing will be at an angle.

-Steps to Estimate Plants in a Triangle Grid
+Steps to Estimate Plant Spacing for a Triangle Grid

 To estimate the number of plants needed, measure the length and width of the landscape bed in inches.